• Skip to primary navigation

 Instructions

-3. In a mixing bowl, whisk together soy sauce, rice vinegar, garlic, ginger, brown sugar, honey, sesame oil, water, and cornstarch.
+1. In a mixing bowl, whisk together soy sauce, mirin, brown sugar, rice vinegar, ginger, and garlic.
+Add chicken thighs and marinate for at least 30 minutes.

-6. Garnish with sesame seeds and sliced green onions before serving.
+6. Serve over rice and garnish with sesame seeds and green onions.

 • Author: Tisha